therayy/Real-Estates/README.md

 ### Ownership
 > Is the basic element of real estate.
 Owning real estate is considered a basic right in our culture.
+### Property rights
+> Are the rights someone has in something and are known collectively as the bundle of rights.
+### Bundle of rights
+> Property rights are the rights someone has in something.
+Remember the mnemonic `UPTEE`:
+Use, Possess, Transfer, Encumber, and Enjoy.
+### Property
+> Is anything that may be owned and gained lawfully.
+Property can be real or personal.
+Anything that is not real property is personal property.
+### Personal Property
+> Is everything other than real property and is often referred to as movable property, personalty, or chattel.
+### Real property
+> Is the land, anything permanently attached to the land (attachments), anything appurtenant to the land (appurtenances), and anything immovable by law.
+### Surface Rights
+> The surface is the topsoil and the rights to the use of the soil.
+Surface rights include the right to build on the land, grow crops, hunt, fish, and the basic enjoyment of the land.
+Surface rights also include the right to drill or mine through the surface when subsurface rights are involved.
+### Appropriation
+> is the right to use water for a beneficial use by diverting surface water.
+Typically,beneficial uses include domestic, municipal, agricultural, mining, stock watering,recreation, wildlife, or power generation.
 ###
 ---